SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 The console LED will turn red and flicker while the firmware is flashed.
 This process may take a few minutes.
 The main menu will load when it finishes.
-Delete the fimrware file from your SD card after flashing.
+Delete the firmware file from your SD card after flashing.

 ## Organizing ROMs